ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 5 - Complete Forgejo platform.md

     - Under `resources` are listed all the resources created in this part of the procedure, together with the Kustomize subprojects of this Forgejo platform's main components.

+### Validating the Kustomize YAML output

-3. Do not forget to check the Kustomize YAML output for this project.
-Since this particular output is going to be quite long, you may find more convenient to dump it into a file such as `forgejo.k.output.yaml` to review it later:
+Do not forget to review the Kustomize YAML output for this Forgejo project:

+1. Since this particular output is going to be quite long, you may find more convenient to dump it into a file such as `forgejo.k.output.yaml` to review it later:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/forgejo > forgejo.k.output.yaml
     ~~~

-4. Open the `forgejo.k.output.yaml` file and compare it with the following one:
+2. Open the `forgejo.k.output.yaml` file and compare it with the following one:

     ~~~yaml
     apiVersion: v1